 To experience the slow boat to Luang Prabang from Thailand, you first need to take a bus from Chiang Rai to the border, then catch a boat that sails along the Mekong River and eventually takes you to Luang Prabang.
 The journey takes two days, including an overnight stay at the halfway point.

 You can book a travel package through a travel agency in Chiang Rai, some of which include the bus trip to the border and an overnight stay in Chiang Khong (the Thai border town), as well as the boat cruise.

-Apart from hill tribe trekking and visiting a homestay in the mountains, which can take a few days and needs to be arranged separately, most of the other attractions work well as part of a (very busy!) day trip.
+Apart from hill tribe trekking and visiting a homestay in the mountains, which can take a few days and needs to be arranged separately, most of the other Chiang Rai attractions are easy to see as part of a (very busy!) day trip.
 If you choose to book a day tour with a group in a shared minibus, this is also the cheapest way to get around Chiang Rai and see its main sights in a short time.

-When you walk down Chiang Rai’s main streets, you’ll see a host of travel agencies offering day trips, each cramming an absolutely crazy number of attractions into one day.
-These whistle-stop tours are really easy to find and book, and great value.
+When you walk down Chiang Rai’s main streets, you’ll see numerous travel agencies offering day trips, each cramming an absolutely crazy number of attractions into one day.
+These whistle-stop tours are really easy to find and book, and are a great value.
 Most of the ones I saw included transport, pick up and drop off at your hotel, plus lunch.
 They all cost around 1000 baht ($30).

-Pay attention to the tours or activities you book in Chiang Rai to ensure you get an experience you’re comfortable with.
-Some travel agencies in Chiang Rai don’t approach the tours they provide ethically, for example in the case of the hill tribe visit pit-stops, where people are treated very much like animals in a zoo.
+Pay attention to the tours for Chiang Rai activities you book to ensure you get an experience you’re comfortable with.
+Some travel agencies in Chiang Rai don’t approach the tours they provide ethically — such as the hill tribe visit where people are treated very much like animals in a zoo.
 And unfortunately, many companies still offer elephant rides as well.